ChenXiaoman/tracking-android-sdk/README.md

     @Override
     protected void onCreate(Bundle savedInstanceState) {

-        // Initialize a new UserEventTracker object with your app key String appKey = "Your_app_key";
+        // Initialize a new UserEventTracker object with a mapping
+        // For ViSearch please use the key "cid" with value app key
+        // For UGC please use the key "campaign_id" with value campaign ID HashMap<String, String> map = new HashMap<>();
-        UserEventTracker userEventTracker = new UserEventTracker(this, appKey);
+        UserEventTracker userEventTracker = new UserEventTracker(this, map);

         // Wrap the information you want to track into a TrackingParams object String action = "purchase";